Divyesh230902/proviq/content.md

 We design learning environments where AI systems:

-Observe real-world signals across software, sensors, users, and operations
+Observe real-world signals across software, devices, users, and operations

+Decide actions with traceable policies and operational constraints

 Learn from delayed, sparse, and imperfect feedback

 Adapt decisions, policies, and workflows over time

-Remain aligned with operational constraints, safety, and governance
+All while staying aligned with operational constraints, safety, and governance

 The result is AI that improves with use, not systems that require constant retraining or replacement.